Don’t want to read? No problem! You can listen to me reading the article to you by clicking the play button above.

 4. The crowd should be able to aggregate individual opinions into one collective decision.

-So then, who is the “crowd” going to be?
-This collection will, of course, include the writings from the well-knowns, the high earners, high-esteemed titans of success we have come to know.
+This collection will, of course, include the writings from the well-knowns, the high earners, high-esteemed Titans of success we have come to know.

-But, it will also include the lesser-knowns, the unknowns, the every-day people quietly building or have built a life of wealth (i.e. all walks of life).
+But, it will also include the lesser-knowns, the unknowns, the every-day people quietly building or have built a life of true wealth (i.e. all walks of life).

-Although these letters & essays may not be written directly to us in their original form, I challenge readers & listeners (you) to frame them as though you are the recipient.
 The insights shared are universal.
 They do not discriminate.
 Not everything in every letter or essay will be able to be directly applied to your life, but there will be pieces in every writing that can be.

 Harry Duran, podcaster and writer at A Life Worth Living, makes a point on taking insights & suggestions from others when he says: